Research & Scholarly Foundations

 Scholarly inquiry in artificial intelligence addresses reasoning under uncertainty, communication fidelity, and ethical boundaries in high-stakes institutional settings.
 Work in this area spans technical, clinical, and philosophical perspectives, emphasizing how intelligence is mediated, interpreted, and governed rather than optimized in isolation.

-Several manuscripts and book chapters in this domain are in active preparation, extending prior work on AI-mediated decision contexts and human dignity.
+Several manuscripts and book chapters in this domain are in active preparation, extending prior work on AI-mediated decision contexts, clinical communication, and human dignity.

 Multi-Omic & Data-Integrated Systems